Best practices for productive meetings at your startup

 "Meeting-free Tuesdays & Thursdays have increased the number of high-value tasks I get done than I did previously.
 If I were starting another company, I'd do exactly what we're doing here." — Charles Cook, Head of Business Ops @ PostHog

 Our meeting-free days create a natural cadence for the week, with everyone knowing they will alternate between ‘light’ and ‘heavy’ days with plenty of time in between to get good work done.
-In practice, while Monday, Wednesday, and Friday are meeting days, only a few people will use up that time for important work, such as James, Yakko, and Paolo speaking to clients; or Eltje, our People Ops & Talent Manager, speaking to candidates.
+In practice, while Monday, Wednesday, and Friday are meeting days, only a few people will use up that time for important work, such as James or Yakko; or Eltje, our People Ops & Talent Manager, speaking to candidates.

 "I think PostHog’s meeting policy is a good setup and that we have the right balance with an extra day towards meetings." — Kunal Pathak, Growth Engineer @ PostHog